Pedagogy of ÇARŞI

 By exploring these themes, we help students understand how to work out of purpose rather than fear and redefine what it means to have a "dream job."

-• We explore innovative approaches to neo-syndicalism and cooperatives, applying these principles in our teachers' and student unions.
+We explore innovative approaches to neo-syndicalism and cooperatives, applying these principles in our teachers' and student union.

-By embracing these new methods, we aim to encourage a collaborative environment where educators and learners can actively shape a fair and supportive community.
+By embracing these innovative methods, we aim to encourage a collaborative environment where educators and learners can actively shape a fair and supportive community.

 Our commitment to these practices ensures that everyone has a voice and contributes to our educational institution's collective well-being and success.